R0mma/R0mma/README.md

- Hi, I’m Roma Im currently a student at Brock University studying Computing and business.
+ Hi, I’m Roma Im currently a student at Brock University studying Computer science

  If you wish to contact me send me an email at roma.sandu2003@gmail.com